Downlink Transmit Design for Massive MIMO LEO Satellite Communications

 \section{Introduction}

-The ever increasing data demand makes more stringent requirements for the future wireless network, which is expected to have high throughput, global and seamless coverage, reliability, and massive connectivity \cite{Guidotti2019Architecture5GSatellite}.
-As a critical enabler to achieve this ambitious target, satellite communications (SATCOM) can provide continuous and ubiquitous connectivity for areas where there is no or inadequate Internet access \cite{3GPPSystemArchitecture}.
-In recent years, low earth orbit (LEO) satellites typically deployed between $300$ km and $2000$ km from the earth have attracted intensive research interest due to their less pathloss, shorter round-trip delay and lower launch cost, with respect to the geostationary earth orbit (GEO) opponents \cite{Qu2017LEOSatConste,Guidotti2019LTEbasedLEO,Di2019UltraDenseLEO,Su2019BroadbandLEO}.
-Up to now, several projects have been started by the governments and corporations to develop LEO SATCOM, e.g., Iridium, Globalstar, OneWeb, Starlink, Telesat, Hongyun \cite{Portillo2019Atechnical}.
+\IEEEPARstart{E}{ver} increasing data demands present highly challenging requirements for future wireless networks, which are expected to provide extremely high throughputs, global and seamless coverage, ultra reliability, low latency and massive connectivity \cite{Guidotti2019Architecture5GSatellite}.
+As a critical enabler to achieve this ambitious target, satellite communication (SATCOM) can provide continuous and ubiquitous connectivity for areas without adequate Internet access \cite{3GPP_NonTerrestrial}.
+In recent years, low-earth-orbit (LEO) satellites, typically deployed between $500$ km and $2000$ km from the earth, have attracted intensive research interest due to shorter round-trip delay, reduced pathloss and lower launch costs, compared to the geostationary-earth-orbit (GEO) satellites \cite{Qu2017LEOSatConste,Guidotti2019LTEbasedLEO,Di2019UltraDenseLEO,Su2019BroadbandLEO}.
+Up to now, several projects have started by governments and corporations to develop LEO SATCOM systems, e.g., Iridium, Globalstar, OneWeb, Starlink, Telesat \cite{Fossa1998Iridium,Metzen2000Globalstar,Portillo2019Atechnical}.

-Multiple-input multiple-output (MIMO) has been a crucial technique to make the best of the scarce spectrum in SATCOM.
-Generally, the study of MIMO over SATCOM can be divided into two categories: single-user case and multi-user case.
-In single-user case, MIMO channel can be built by using dual polarization antennas \cite{Arapoglou2011MIMOSatellite,Arapoglou2011ToMIMONotMIMO,Byman2016MIMOMobileSatellite}, multiple earth stations \cite{Arapoglou2011MIMOSatellite,Schwarz2019MIMOApplication}, multiple satellites \cite{Arapoglou2011MIMOSatellite,Hofmann2017MultiSatUHF}, etc. For multi-user case, plenty of user terminals (UTs) are usually served by the multibeam satellite.